Policies

 • References for a volunteer (from former employers or other voluntary groups they have worked with) is now considered best practice in the voluntary sector.

-• All volunteers who are taking part in activities for adults with autism must have a Disclosure and Barring Service check to ensure that it is OK for them to be part of a group with vulnerable adults..
+• Volunteers who are taking part in activities for autistic adults may need to have a Disclosure and Barring Service check to ensure that it is OK for them to be part of a group with vulnerable adults.
+The National Autistic Society’s Senior Branch Engagement Officer- South West, will advise if this is necessary.

 • The Branch Officer is the child protection representative for the Branch.
 The Treasurer is the deputy child protection representative.